-$$L = \left(1 - \frac{A}{B}\right)R$$ Where:

-$$L = \text{Length of need;}$$

-$$A = \text{Distance from edge of travel way to barrier;}$$

-$$B = \text{Distance to far end of hazard from travel way; not to exceed the determined clear zone width}$$

-$$R = \text{Runout length based on design speed, ADT as shown in Table 305.8.}$$
+$L = \left(1 - \frac{A}{B}\right)R$ Where: L = Length of need; A = Distance from edge of travel way to barrier; B = Distance to far end of hazard from travel way; not to exceed the determined clear zone widthR = Runout length based on design speed and ADT as shown in Table 305.8.
 Ref: AASHTO Roadside Design Guide

 The above formula for determination of length of need can be applied to protect fixed objects within the clear zone.
 Figure 305.8 depicts how the formula is applied for placement of approach barriers for one-way and two-way traffic.
 For two-way traffic, the guardrail should extend on each side of the obstruction as required by the length of need formula for each direction of traffic.
-A crashworthy end treatment is placed beyond the determined length of need for the barrier.
+A crashworthy end treatment is placed on each end.
+A portion of the end terminal extends beyond the determined length of need for the barrier as shown in the Standard Drawings.